How to transport an abnormal load and notify the right authorities.

 An abnormal load can generally be described as a vehicle of:

-- width of more than three metres or a length greater than 18.75 metres long.
+- a width of more than 2.9 metres

 Where and when can abnormal loads be moved?